DENTURES

 Complete Denture

-Complete dentures are for patients who have no natural teeth remaining in either upper or lower jaw.
+Complete dentures are for patients who have no natural teeth remaining in either the upper or lower jaw.
 Upper full dentures fit securely on the upper jaw and are held in by suction from the palate.
 Lower full dentures gain stability between the cheeks, tongue, and surrounding muscles.

 Partial Denture